Working within the Learning Support Delivery Model

 A flexible and responsive approach enables timely, high-quality support to be provided when and where needed.
 Examples are, during transitions between and within early learning services, schools and Māori medium kura.

-Practitioners collaborate to offer expertise and support
+Practitioners collaborate to offer specialist advice and support

 Proactive and positive support